 Featured image above is from the Women’s March in New York on Jan 21, 2017.
 Resistance begins right away, and we have to sustain it until our job is done.
 The artist’s job, as always, is to show the society to itself.

-Medical offices, emergency rooms, and other places that people with chronic illnesses are known to frequent.
+Medical offices, emergency rooms, and other places that people with chronic illnesses end up on any given day.

 February 1, 2018 Various and Varied